 3) Sticking to the same genre or theme

-You have to compromise on the length and word count.
-But you don’t have to cut short on experimentation.
-Short stories provide you that avenue to explore more of your skills and genres you haven’t written before.
-Readers also take delight in reading an array of fiction in a collection.
+To compromise on the length and word count is mandatory for this form of storytelling.
+However, no need to cut short on experimentation.
+Short stories provide you the avenue to explore more of your skills and genres you haven’t written before.
+Readers also take delight in reading an array of genres in a short story collection.

 Remember these when you start writing your next short story.
 Check out this short story writing platform and a competition where you can submit your stories.
 You can always trust PaperTrue with proofreading and editing to make prize-winning short stories.